craigfowler/ShadowRunCampaign/InCharacterIntro.md

 He was caught by a stray bullet in a firefight when some ghouls attacked out of nowhere.
 Ever since, the Brothers have had a new leader: **[Sylvie Walder]**.

+As for yourselves, you've risen up through the ranks of The Brothers; you're now a trusted lietenant.
+Along with a few others, you make up a team who are Sylvie's go-to-guys when it comes to missions that are either too risky or too important to send the regular goons, who might screw it all up.

 ## The Brothers under Sylvie

 Sylvie is one tough elf, she's been with The Brothers ever since they split from The Crush and was always Davic's right hand woman.